When you select objects with the Select tool (Q), you identify the objects to which you want to apply an action or operation.

 Select Continuous Graph Objects

-This method can be used to select graph segments that are continuous, e.g. if they together define one street.
+This method can be used to select graph segments that are continuous, for example, if they together define one street.
 The search for continued segments starts at the source selection.

 Multi selections and lead selection